o-ran-sc/o-du-l2/docs/api-docs.rst

       h.
 UE Delete Response - Response to UE delete request from MAC, as per Section 9.2.2.3.4

       i.
-Cell Delete Response - Response to Cell delete response from MAC, as per Section 9.2.2.3.2
+Cell Delete Response - Response to Cell delete request from MAC, as per Section 9.2.2.3.2

+      j.
+Slice Configuration Response : Response to Slice Configuration request from MAC, as per Section 9.2.3.3.3 of the AAD Spec

+      k.
+Slice Reconfiguration Response : Response to Slice Reconfiguration request from MAC, as per Section 9.2.3.3.4 of the AAD Spec

 3. DU APP - MAC Interface